TanguyBarthelemy/r-release-action/README.md

 # Action to release a R package

+This action allows you to prepare the R package before, during and after the release process on GitHub.
-A reusable GitHub Action to automate the **release workflow of R packages**. it includes version bumping, changelog update, tagging, and GitHub release creation.
+It includes version bumping, changelog update, tagging, and preparing a GitHub draft release.

 ## 🚀 Features